Phase Matching for Out-of-Distribution Generalization: Experiments

-5pt \textbf{Training.} For all DG benchmarks, we follow the leave-one-domain-out protocol with the official train-val split and report the classification accuracy (\%) on the entire held-out target domain.
+\textbf{Training.} For all DG benchmarks, we follow the leave-one-domain-out protocol with the official train-val split and report the classification accuracy (\%) on the entire held-out target domain.
 We also use standard augmentation, which consists of random resized cropping, horizontal flipping, and color jittering.
 For Digits-DG, all images are resized to $32\times 32$.
-We train the encoder (same as in~\cite{zhou2020deep}) from scratch using SGD, batch size 64, and weight decay of 5e-4.
+We train the encoder (same as in \cite{zhou2020deep}) from scratch using SGD, batch size 64, and weight decay of 5e-4.
 The learning rate is initially 0.05 and is decayed by 0.1 every 20 epochs.
 For PACS and Office-Home, all images are resized to $224\times 224$.
-We use the ImageNet pretrained ResNet~\cite{he2016deep} as the encoder and train the network with SGD, batch size 64, momentum 0.9, and weight decay 5e-4 for 50 epochs.
+We use the ImageNet pretrained ResNet\cite{he2016deep} as the encoder and train the network with SGD, batch size 64, momentum 0.9, and weight decay 5e-4 for 50 epochs.
 The initial learning rate is 0.001 and is decayed by 0.1 at 80\% of the total epochs.

-5pt \textbf{Method-specific.} We use a sigmoid ramp-up~\cite{tarvainen2017mean} for $\beta$ within the first 5 epochs in all experiments in this section.
-The scale parameter $\eta$ is set to 1.0 for Digits-DG and PACS, 0.2 for Office-Home.
+\textbf{Method-specific.} We use a sigmoid ramp-up\cite{tarvainen2017mean} for $\beta$ within the first 5 epochs in all experiments in this section.
+The scale parameter $\eta$ is set to 1.0 for Digits-DG, PACS, and VLCS 0.2 for Office-Home.
 The trade-off parameter $\beta$ is set to 0.1 for Digits-DG and 0.5 for PACS and Office-Home.
 The momentum $m$ is set to 0.9995.
-We also follow the common setting~\cite{wu2018unsupervised} to let $\tau=0.07$.
+We also follow the common setting\cite{wu2018unsupervised} to let $\tau=0.07$.

-5pt \textbf{Model Selection.} We use training-domain validation set for model selection.
-Specifically, we train our model on the training splits of all source domains and choose the model maximizing the accuracy on the overall validation set.
+\textbf{Model Selection.} We select the last-epoch checkpoint for evaluations on the target domain, and report the average results over 5 independent runs.